 If you live in a different residence hall, or if even if you live off-campus, you can still take advantage of LLC staff, resources, and programming.
 LLC programs are open and available to all first-year students in majors affiliated with an LLC.
 Learn more about Living and Learning Community housing assignments.

 Your Success Network

-Resident Academic Mentors (RAMs) are trained upper class students (sophomores and above) who live alongside first-year students in our LLC residence hall communities.
+Resident Academic Mentors (RAMs) are trained students (sophomores and above) who live alongside first-year students in our LLC residence hall communities.
 They are actively engaged academic leaders who help first-year students succeed.
 RAMs keep regular office hours, organize study sessions, schedule group activities, and build a sense of community.

-Resident Advisors (RAs) are undergraduate student residents who are available to other students as a resource to help navigate the campus.
-RAs work to create a respectful, inclusive community within the residence halls by facilitating social and educational programming efforts, assisting students in resolving conflicts, and serving as a community role model.
+Resident Assistants (RAs) are undergraduate student residents who serve as a resource to help resident students navigate the campus and be successful, in and out of the classroom.
+RAs also work with residents to create a respectful, inclusive community within the residence halls by facilitating social and educational programming efforts, assisting students in resolving conflicts, and serving as community role models.

 Hall Directors and Graduate Hall Directors are full-time university employees or full-time graduate students who are responsible for the management and daily operations of 2-5 residence halls.
-HDs and GAHDs directly supervise the RAs and RAMs, oversee the community building and programming efforts, and offer support to students.
+HDs and GHDs directly supervise the RAs and RAMs, oversee the community building and programming efforts, and offer support to students.

 Academic Partners are dedicated faculty or staff members who serve as LLC leaders.
 An Academic Partner is skilled at interacting with students outside the classroom and dedicates time to facilitating LLC programs and events, meeting with students, and collaborating with the housing staff on LLC-related activities.